Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 2. failed to give the required or correct information

-3. failed to pay any fees, civil penalties owed to
+3. failed to pay any fees owed to the Secretary of

 4. committed any fraud in the making of such